-Last year I started digging around for space rocks — movies about space rocks — to compile a list of every asteroid and comet disaster movie ever made, from the very first silent, black and white offering in 1916, to the major blockbusters that launch at us every special effect that digital mastery can conjure up today, plus a handful of TV shows.
+Last year, I was digging around for space rocks — that’s movies about space rocks — to compile a list of every asteroid and comet disaster movie ever made, from the very first silent film in 1916, to the major blockbusters that launch at us every special effect that digital mastery can conjure up today.
+And a handful of TV shows.

-The first is Collision Earth (not to be confused with a 2011 movie of the same name), a made-for-TV drama about an approaching swarm of debris masking a much larger asteroid and featuring a lot of colourful on-the-ground monitoring using virtual reality headsets.
+The first new release in 2020 is Collision Earth (not to be confused with a 2011 movie of the same name).
+This made-for-TV drama is about an approaching swarm of debris masking a much larger asteroid threat.
+It features a lot of highly colourful on-the-ground monitoring using virtual reality headsets and Marcel Marceau mimicry.

-If I were to pick a handful of recommendations to watch from the full A to Z list, I would choose:
+If I were to pick a handful of recommendations to watch from the full A to Z list, I would choose these:

 Remember, asteroids and comets are not the same thing, although there is growing evidence for ambiguous types — think of them as rocky and icy end members of a whole host of small bodies in between.
-And don’t confuse meteoroids, meteors and meteorites, because the term ‘meteor’ is almost always misused in movies.
-For more on that, read the articles Asteroid vs Comet and Meteoroids, Meteors and Meteorites.
+And don’t confuse meteoroids, meteors and meteorites, because the term ‘meteor’ is almost always misused in this genre.

 The article Making an Impact: Lights, Camera and Asteroid! provides a brief synopsis of all these dramas.

 Now, on with the A to Z list…